topasmc/topas-docs/extension-docs/geometry.rst

 Be sure that the value on the left side of the above is exactly ``fEnvelopePhys``.
 This insures that TOPAS knows the overall physical volume’s name and is essential for TOPAS to support your component in 4D.

+Use only the above method to create this overall physical volume.
+Do not use any of the methods below, or else the rotation and translation specified in your Rot and Trans parameters will not be properly applied (and you will see some very strange behavior, where the component suddely shifts position, just before the first run).

 Additional forms of CreatePhysicalVolume allow you to place subcomponents within your component.

 To place a subcomponent in the center of your logical volume lVol::